dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

 Security model
 ~~~~~~~~~~~~~~

 To get started, we won’t confine this application.
-Unconfined applications, specified with ``devmode``, can only be released to the `“edge” channel <https://snapcraft.io/docs/channels#ros-2-deployment-with-snaps-heading--risk-levels>`__.
+Unconfined applications, specified with ``devmode``, can only be released to the `“edge” channel <https://snapcraft.io/docs/channels#ros-2-deployment-with-snaps-risk-levels>`__.

 .. code:: yaml

    confinement: devmode

-For more information about security model, see, `choosing-a-security-model <https://snapcraft.io/docs/choosing-a-security-model>`__.
+For more information about security model, see, :ref:`choosing-a-security-model <choosing-a-security-model>`.

 Parts